 This article may contain compensated links.
 Please read disclaimer for more info.

 If you think that French history is boring, think twice.
 The Affair of the Diamond Necklace is one of the most famous heists in history that discredited the French monarchy on the eve of the French Revolution.
 The Diamond Necklace Affair was an incident at King Louis XVI’s court in Versailles that involved his wife, Queen Marie-Antoinette.
-Here’s the story:
+Filled with mystery, intrigue, and desire, this incredible story had an infamous diamond necklace at the center of it all.

 The Diamond Necklace Affair – Main Characters